-Identifying behaviour as a need is no longer regarded an acceptable way of describing SEN. Any concerns relating to child or young person's behaviour should be described as an underlying response to a need which we will endeavour to identify through our knowledge of the child and with support from the Local Authority specialist services.
+Behaviour is not a SEN need.
+Any concerns relating to child or young person's behaviour should be described as an underlying response to a need which we will endeavour to identify through our knowledge of the child and with support from the Local Authority specialist services.

 Where a parent or carer has concerns about their child with regard to SEN, they should discuss their concern with the class teacher who will act on the concern.
-If progress is not made, a meeting will be arranged with the teacher, parents and SENCo to discuss the concerns in more detail and talk through what can be done to help and support the child and family.
+The class teacher will then implement appropriate support or raise the issue further with the SENDCo, who will then contact parents to discuss next steps.